I like to develop things that really work, and can help people enjoying life.

 After years of research on User Modeling, Human-machine Interaction, Knowledge Representation and Acquisition, Expert Systems, Qualitative Reasoning, Fuzzy Systems, Genetic Algorithms, Reinforcement Learning, Autonomous Robots, Affective Computing, I'm currently focusing my basic research on few topics in the Human-Robot Interaction and Machine learning fields.

 Robots can be implemented with many different bodies, in many materials, opening a lot of interaction possibilities, including many different communication channels and emotional expressions.
 We explored human-robot interaction in the application areas listed here below.

 I'm focusing on basic issues of Machine Learning, in the quest of the "ML Holy Grail": learning quickly with cheap computers.
 To do this, we are currently exploring learning systems with cognitive characteristics (curiosity, sociality, selective perception, ...) and systems that could exploit general knowledge to improve Deep Learning.

 I believe that it is possible to teach both curricula and transversal skills in the same course, and I'm experimenting innovative teaching approaches, following suggestions by the POLIMI teaching innovation staff.

-I'm currently teaching these courses: [Ms] "Uncertainty in AI", "Robotics and Design", "Envisioning AI in Design", and [Bs] "Artificial Intelligence (IOL)" and "Computer Science".
-I've taught "Soft Computing" for more than 20 years, the root from which "Machine learning", "Neural Networks and Deep Learning" and components of other AI courses offered at POLIMI originated.
+I'm currently teaching these courses: [Ms] "Uncertainty in AI", "Robotics and Design", "Envisioning AI in Design", and [Bs] and "Artificial Intelligence (IOL)".
+I've taught "Soft Computing" for more than 20 years, the root from which "Machine Learning", "Neural Networks and Deep Learning" and components of other AI courses offered at POLIMI originated.